Ox

 Introduction Of An Ox

 Introducing an ox into a community is an event filled with excitement and anticipation.
 This majestic creature, known for its strength and endurance, has been a symbol of hard work and productivity throughout history.
 As the ox steps into its new surroundings, it brings a sense of tradition and connection to our agricultural roots.
-An ox, also known as a bullock, is any cattle over four years of age trained to do work and used as a draft animal.
+An ox, also known as a bullock or steer, is any cattle over four years of age trained to do work to used as a draft animal or raised for meat.
+All oxen are steers, but not all steers become oxen (not all steers are trained for work).
 Although some breeds are better suited to it than others.
-They belong to the Bovidae family and are a member of the subfamily Bovinae with the most widespread species of the genus Bos.
+They belong to the Bovidae family and are a member of the subfamily "Bovinae", with the most widespread species of the genus "Bos".

-Oxen are commonly castrated adult male cattle; castration inhibits testosterone and aggression, which makes the males docile and safer to work with.
-Oxen or adult male bulls that have been domesticated or tamed, typically do farm work.
+Oxen are commonly castrated adult male cattle; because castration inhibits testosterone and aggression, which makes the males docile and safer to work with.
+Oxen or adult male bulls that have been domesticated or tamed typically do farm work.
 For centuries, oxen have played a vital role in farming communities around the world.
 They were used as draft animals to plough fields, pull carts, and transport goods.
 Their immense power allowed farmers to cultivate vast stretches of land and increase their yields.
+Oxen are generally desexed bulls, so they are not always males.
+In some places in the world, cows do their share of the pulling and carrying, too.
 The introduction of an ox signified not only the arrival of a valuable asset but also the promise of prosperity for the entire community.
 In addition to their physical capabilities, oxen have been revered for their gentle nature and loyalty.
 They are large, strong-looking animals with two horns and four legs.
-Oxen are considered to be adults around the age of four years old and they usually live for 15 years.
+Oxen are considered to be adults around the age of four years old, and they usually live for 15 to 20 years.

 Common Name